fresent/caddy-postgres-adapter/README.md

-# Caddy Mysql Config Adapter
+# Caddy Postgres Config Adapter

 This is a [config adapter](https://caddyserver.com/docs/config-adapters) for Caddy which Store And Update Configuration.

 - This project is not complete, and we are asking the community to help finish its development.

-Currently supported key in mysql table:
+Currently supported key in postgres table:

-- verison
+- version
-- config (now all the configuration is in config key, should be seperate to others in future,welcome to create Pull Request https://caddyserver.com/docs/json/ https://caddyserver.com/docs/caddyfile/options)
+- config (now all the configuration is in config key, should be separate to others in the future,welcome to create Pull Request https://caddyserver.com/docs/json/ https://caddyserver.com/docs/caddyfile/options)

 Thank you, and we hope you have fun with it!